horstwerner/dcc/documentation/Card_design.md

 * `size`: an object containing the properties `w` and `h` to describe the native (unscaled) size of the card in pixels
 * `clickable` boolean.
 It defines whether this card can be clicked and thus become the focus card or whether it is only used as a layout element in other cards.
+* `detailTemplate` is the id of another (more detailed) template that can be used as focus (or hover) card when the user clicks on the card.
+This allows the realization of semantic zoom.
 * `background` The background can have two values for `type`:  `rect` or `image`
 * `colorcoding` optional.
 Describes how the background color is derived from attribute values of the data node
 * `elements` An array of JSON objects defining the inner layout.
 Each element must have a `key` and `type` attribute, as well as `x`, `y`, `w` and `h` to define position and size.
 Other attributes depend on the element type.